cocoanlab/tops/README.md

 # Tonic pain signature (ToPS)

-This repository contains de-identified data and the analysis scripts for reproducing main figures of an under-review paper, "A neuroimaging biomarker for sustained experimental and clinical pain".
+This repository contains the tutorial scripts for reproducing main figures of an under-review paper, "A neuroimaging biomarker for sustained experimental and clinical pain".

+De-identified functional connectivity and example fMRI data, and associated pain ratings can be downloaded via this [link](https://google.com).

 To download Tonic Pain Signature (ToPS), we ask you to send a short request mail to Prof. Choong-Wan Woo (a.k.a.
 Wani).
 We will soon prepare a Material Transfer Agreement (MTA) form and share our model to researchers who submitted the MTA form with their signatures via a web-link.